-2.10 SITE NOTICES
+2.6.4 SITE NOTICES

 A site notice ensures neighbouring properties and stakeholders are made aware of a proposed project.
-A site notice was set up at the boundaries of the EPL site.
+A site notice was set up at the entrance of the Save the Rhino trust camp.
 Evidence of the site notice placement is illustrated in Appendix C.

-2.11 SUMMARY OF ISSUES RAISED
+2.7 SUMMARY OF ISSUES RAISED